minecrafter/Buycraft-Plugin/README.md

 ---- A FURTHER NOTE --------------------------------------------------------

-You are welcome to modify or improve the supplied source code inside of the jar file, however releasing it is not allowed and you will be banned from accessing the Buycraft API.
+Modifying the source code is allowed.
+You are not allowed to use the source code in another Bukkit plugin without prior permission.
+Use of api.buycraft.net is only for this plugin and integrating Buycraft on to your own website.
+Any other use is not allowed.

 ---- CHANGE LOG ------------------------------------------------------------

+	Version 4.9

+		- Addition of the DirectPay feature.
+Setting "directPay" to "true" in the settings.conf file will send customers straight to the payment gateway instead of to the webstore after typing /buy <ID>.
+		- Move to the new commands system

 	Version 4.8